-AASB 2011-10 Amendments to Australian Accounting Standards 1 Jan 2013 arising from AASB 119 (September 2011) [AASB 1, 8, 101, 124, 134, 1049 & 2011-8 and Int 14]
+Amendments to Australian Accounting Standards arising from AASB 119 (September 2011)[AASB 1, 8, 101, 124, 134, 1049 & 2011-8 and Int 14]

 This Standard makes amendments to other Australian Accounting Standards and Interpretations as a result of issuing AASB 119 in September 2011.
-There is no financial impact.
+The resultant discounting of annual leave liabilities that were previously measured at the undiscounted amounts is not material.